PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 ![img.png](images/readme9.png)

-If the issue has been validated by our testers, ( ⚠️ any PR that mentions an issue must have this issue validated by the QA, otherwise the PR will not be taken into account ) the steps to reproduce must have been reviewed by them and is therefore easily reproducible.
+If the issue has been validated by our testers, (⚠️ any PR that mentions an issue must have this issue validated by the QA, otherwise the PR will not be taken into account) the steps to reproduce must have been reviewed by them and are therefore easily reproducible.

-ℹ️ If the issue has been validated by a Developer, the PR in question must be reviewed by a Dev, unless otherwise specified. ℹ️ If you have installed your shop in *Computer/var/www/html,* you will be able to use your shop from a web browser and put the link : *localhost/PR_81x*
+ℹ️ If the issue has been validated by a Developer, the PR in question should be reviewed and tested by a Dev, unless otherwise specified. ℹ️ If you have installed your shop in *Computer/var/www/html,* you will be able to use your shop from a web browser and put the link : *localhost/PR_81x*

 ### 3 Installing the PR